slamora/brackets-wiki/Extension-Package-Manager-Research.md

 Uploading a new package to npm is straightforward using the [npm publish](https://npmjs.org/doc/publish.html) command.

+Note that [npm's server infrastructure](https://github.com/isaacs/npmjs.org) is open source and could be reused.

 ## component ##

 A [package system for browser-based components](https://github.com/component/component).
 The command line tool for Component is written for Node, but Component does not appear to use npm machinery at all.
 The idea is that it packages up JS and CSS into a bundle that you can install and depend on.